thisdot/tech-newsletters/README.md

 ## CLOUD COMPUTING

 - [InfoWorld All Things Cloud](https://www.infoworld.com/newsletters/signup.html)
+    > The latest news and insights on cloud computing
 - [GeekWire Cloud Tech](https://www.geekwire.com/cloud/)
+    > GeekWire’s Cloud Tech channel breaks news and explores key trends in cloud computing, DevOps, enterprise technologies and more.
 - [Cloud Wars Newsletter](https://cloudwars.co/subscribe/cloud-wars-newsletter/)
+    > Customer-centric analysis about business technology, the digital economy, and where the world’s headed.
 - [DigitalOcean Infrastructure as a Newsletter](https://www.digitalocean.com/community/newsletter)
+    > Get DigitalOcean's roundup of sysadmin tutorials and open source happenings
 - [Last week in AWS](https://www.lastweekinaws.com/newsletter/)
+    > Chief Cloud Economist Corey Quinn goes through the torrent of news about Amazon’s cloud ecosystem and strains out the noise.
+Then he takes what’s left and gently and lovingly makes fun of it.

 ## TECH STARTUPS